Sicilian Mafia: Post-feudal Sicily

 The Mafia's genesis began in the 19th century as the product of Sicily's transition from feudalism to capitalism as well as its unification with mainland Italy.
 Under feudalism, the nobility owned most of the land and enforced the law through their private armies and manorial courts.
 After 1812, the feudal barons steadily sold off or rented their lands to private citizens.
 Primogeniture was abolished, land could no longer be seized to settle debts, and one fifth of the land became private property of the peasants.
 After Italy annexed Sicily in 1860, it redistributed a large share of public and church land to private citizens.
 The result was a huge increase in the number of landowners – from 2,000 in 1812 to 20,000 by 1861.

 With this increase in property owners and commerce came more disputes that needed settling, contracts that needed enforcing, transactions that needed oversight, and properties that needed protecting.
 The barons released their private armies to let the state take over the job of enforcing the law, but the new authorities were not up to the task, largely due to clashes between official law and local customs.
 Lack of manpower was also a problem; there were often fewer than 350 active policemen for the entire island.
 Some towns did not have any permanent police force, and were only visited every few months by some troops to collect malcontents, leaving criminals to operate with impunity in the interim.
 Compounding these problems was banditry.
 Rising food prices, the loss of public and church lands, and the loss of feudal commons pushed many desperate peasants to steal.
-In the face of rising crime, booming commerce, and inefficient law enforcement, property owners turned to extralegal arbitrators and protectors.
+In the face of rising crime, booming commerce, and unreliable law enforcement, property owners and merchants turned to extralegal arbitrators and protectors.
 These extralegal protectors eventually organized themselves into the first Mafia clans.

 In countryside towns that lacked formal constabulary, local elites responded to banditry by recruiting young men into "companies-at-arms" to hunt down thieves and negotiate the return of stolen property, in exchange for a pardon for the thieves and a fee from the victims.
 These companies-at-arms were often made up of former bandits and criminals, usually the most skilled and violent of them.
 This saved communities the trouble of training their own policemen, but it may have made the companies-at-arms more inclined to collude with their former brethren rather than destroy them.
 Scholars such as Salvatore Lupo have identified these groups as "proto-Mafia".